frederic-perez/AmE-dictionary/data/idioms.md

 __shuteye__ _n_ _slang_ :three: (shut-eye) Sleep.
 (Usually qualified with words like “some,” “a little,” “a bit of,” etc.) _Hey, it’s late.
 We should catch some shuteye so we’re not exhausted tomorrow._ _I could use about another hour of shut-eye._ _I’m going for some shut-eye._
 __shy away__ _v_ :two: __1__ To retreat out of a sense of shyness: _The deer poked its head out from the bushes and then shied away when it saw me._ __2__ To avoid doing something, especially out of caution or anxiety: _The company shied away from giving raises this year._
 __shy of (something)__ :two::hammer::astonished: _Just shy of its highest mark._
-__side hustle__ Another source of income in addition to one’s primary or full-time job, sometimes one that serves as a creative outlet in contrast with one’s regular employment. _Almost all of the rookie reporters I know have some kind of side hustle to help them supplement their income._
+__side hustle__ :four: Another source of income in addition to one’s primary or full-time job, sometimes one that serves as a creative outlet in contrast with one’s regular employment. _Almost all of the rookie reporters I know have some kind of side hustle to help them supplement their income._
 __side track__
 __sidle up (from someone or something)__ To move gradually, inconspicuously, or surreptitiously up to or toward someone or something. _As soon as you step foot in the city center, panhandlers begin sidling up looking for handouts._
 __sidle up (to someone or something)__ To move close to someone or something cautiously or furtively; to move closer to someone or something gradually. _Tex sidled up to Dolly and said howdy in a soft, shy voice._ _Dolly sidled up and picked the cowboy’s pocket._ _Chuck siddled up beside his brother._